bestwave1212/simplest_homelab/README.md

 # lebon
+LeBon is the baremetal hypervisor which hosts all the other services.
+It must be as simple as possible to be able to reinstall it easily because backup the host is not so easy.

 Info for reinstalling proxmox on lebon :
 - disconnect ethernet on lan1 and connect lan0 to lepaysan (backup)
 - set static ip 192.168.10.2, this will create bridge vmbr0 which correspond to LAN